xaylax/tirri/README.md

 # tirri: Personal Therapist App

-*created by Ayla O., Faraz A., Marwan R., Bernadette C. for University of Waterloo's StarterHacks 2019*
+*created by Ayla O., Faraz A., Marwan R., Bernadette C., & Sadia A. for University of Waterloo's StarterHacks 2019*

 READ MORE ABOUT OUR PROJECT ON DEVPOST: